divyanshmaybe/Agentic-Trading-Platform/shared/js/README.md

 # Shared Utilities

-This directory contains shared utilities and base classes for both Python (FastAPI) and JavaScript (Express) applications in the BullReckon microservices architecture.
+This directory contains shared utilities and base classes for both Python (FastAPI) and JavaScript (Express) applications in the AgentInvest microservices architecture.

 ## Structure